wso2/docs-choreo-dev/en/docs/graphql-api.md

 - In some scenarios, a REST API can over-fetch data.
 In the same example given above, a request sent by REST API to the `/customers/<id>/contactInfo` can result in fetching all the contact information in the array such as the phone number, work phone number, address, email, etc., whereas the application only needs the phone number.

-    A GraphQL allows you to avoid this by writing queries with specific data requirements.
+    GraphQL allows you to avoid this by writing queries with specific data requirements.

 By minimizing the number of requests it sends for a given purpose and avoiding over-fetching GraphQL API consumes a smaller amount of resources (such as the internet bandwidth, system memory, etc.).
 GraphQL APIs are therefore more economical.
 Therefore it is beneficial to consume GraphQL APIs for low-energy devices such as mobile devices compared to consuming REST APIs.